 11. Outdoor Processing Shed

-Whether you fish, hunt, raise chickens, or cattle, you will have to process your meat yourself.
+Whether you fish, hunt, or raise chickens and cattle, you will have to process your meat yourself.

-A good kitchen outdoors with a cutting board, good knives, and a freezer for your meat are essential for hunters.
+A good kitchen outdoors with a cutting board, good knives, and a freezer for your meat is essential for hunters.

 This way you can butcher wild game separately from your house and avoid the possible bacteria, dirt, and smell.